Alberto23B/jumpstarter_CA/README.md

 ## Features

-- Display current weather (currently only for Milan (IT)) and a motivational quote from API Ninjas
+- Display current weather and a motivational quote from API Ninjas
 - Background is fetched from LoremPicsum API and can be changed by the user
 - Task Manager